Skip to main content

 96%

 The story of "Amnesia: The Dark Descent" is widely praised for its immersive and engaging narrative, which unfolds through notes, flashbacks, and environmental storytelling, allowing players to piece together the protagonist Daniel's dark past.
-While some players find the pacing slow and the ending underwhelming, the overall atmosphere and psychological horror elements effectively enhance the storytelling experience.
-The game also features a custom story mode, providing additional replayability and opportunities for players to explore new narratives crafted by the community.
+While some players find the pacing slow and the ending underwhelming, the overall atmosphere, character development, and psychological horror elements contribute to a compelling experience that keeps players invested.
+The game also features a robust custom story mode, enhancing replayability and offering additional narratives crafted by the community.

 • “The atmosphere is incredibly creepy, with every little noise, creaks, whispers, everything...
 I love how the game messes with my mind.”